SLAM-Hive/.github/profile/README.md

 <img src="https://github.com/SLAM-Hive/slam_hive_web/blob/main/pictures/Poster.png"  border="10" />

+The paper have published in 2023 IEEE international conference on robotics and automation (ICRA), you can see it <a href="arxiv.org/abs/2303.11854">here</a>

 # 1. License
 The source code is released under [GPLv3](http://www.gnu.org/licenses/) license.

 We are still working on improving the code reliability.
 For any technical issues, you can make an issue.

+Basic information of the paper: <a href="https://robotics.shanghaitech.edu.cn/publications?f%5Bauthor%5D=131">click here</a>

 If you use SLAM-Hive in an academic work, please cite: